I have written some lines about database corruption and the ways to handle them in the past.

-But has this made anything better about corruptions?
+But has this made anything better about corruption?
 Not for me.

-The core problem is not that corruptions can occur or that they may go unnoticed for a long time.
+The core problem is not that corruption can occur or that it may go unnoticed for a long time.
 The very core of the problem is that it is not only possible to run production systems without a backup that protects from data loss – it is the default standard setup and usually it takes a great effort to change this.

 If you think about it, this is not what one can call a user-friendly safe design.
 In fact, it more looks like being not designed at all.

 Although all DBMS vendors claim to deliver business data infrastructure what is on the market is rather a ‘raw-byte-storing-engine’ than a business process data container.